 Read more: iPad 9.7in (2018) review

-This device set the cat among the pigeons when it launched in Mar 2019, seemingly replacing the old 10.5in iPad Pro (whose screen size it matches, thanks to slimmed-down bezels) at an affordable price.
+This device set the cat among the pigeons when it launched in March 2019, replacing the old 10.5in iPad Pro (whose screen size it matches, thanks to slimmed-down bezels) at a more affordable price.

 Pros: Lovely big screen.
 Very powerful, but significantly cheaper than the Pros.
 Supports Apple Pencil (first-gen) and the Smart Keyboard.
 Still has a Home button.

 Cons: Significantly more expensive than iPad 9.7in.
 Overkill for many situations - current apps will run happily on an A10 processor.
 Doesn't support the (better-designed) second-gen Pencil - if you want to use that you'll need to shell out for an iPad Pro.
 Still has a Home button.

 Ideal for: Tablet gamers and anyone who wants to be able to run the most demanding apps now and in the future.
 Pro users (business, creative, design) who can't afford an iPad Pro.

 Is now a good time to buy?
 Yes.